-NCTE Actively Began Fighting Censorship in the 1950’s
+NCTE Began Fighting Censorship in the 1950’s

 McCarthyism spurred NCTE to take a more active stance against censorship and in 1953, NCTE's Committee on Censorship of Teaching Materials published Censorship and Controversy, condemning McCarthy's tactics and championing freedom of thought.
-In 1962 NCTE published its seminal intellectual freedom guideline: The Students' Right to Read leading up to today’s active Anti-Censorship program which works with 60-100 educators and school districts a year on challenges to texts used in classrooms.
+In 1962 NCTE published its seminal intellectual freedom guideline: The Students' Right to Read, leading up to today’s active Anti-Censorship program, which works with 60-100 educators and school districts a year on challenges to texts used in classrooms.

+Over the years the Council has voiced its opposition to censorship and promoted intellectual freedom as portrayed in this video clip from the NCTE Centennial Film.
 For decades, NCTE has worked with schools and educators on challenges to literary works, films and videos, drama productions, and other texts.
 Since 2004, NCTE has given advice, shared helpful documents, written letters of support, and/or testified in over 250 challenges to texts.
 Check the list of challenged books NCTE has handled over the last nine years.
 If you’re undergoing a challenge, please consult the NCTE Anti-Censorship Center to contact NCTE.